-Welcome to the curriculum for the Certificate Course for Supply Chain Management of Public Health Commodities.
+Welcome to the curriculum for the Three Credit Course for Supply Chain Management of Public Health Commodities.
 This letter will introduce you to some important elements of this course.

-The Health Services Academy is pleased to be offering this Certificate Course for the first time in conjunction with the USAID|DELIVER Project.
-This will become a three credit course and likely expand to a larger offering in time.
+The Institute is pleased to be offering this Three Credit course for the first time in conjunction with the USAID Global Health Supply Chain Program - Procurement and Supply Management.
+This will likely expand to a larger offering in time.

 This curriculum is written following Adult Learning Theory principles which emphasize more interactive and participatory approaches than traditional teaching techniques.
 Many studies have shown that adults learn more effectively when they are engaged with the subject they are learning, work collaboratively, and are not just listening passively.
-Small group exercises are placed into the curriculum and Lecturers are encouraged to run these activities as written.
+Small group exercises are placed into the curriculum and Lecturers are encouraged to run these activities as written where ever possible.